 Some more examples of periods used inside of quotation marks are:

 In American English the general rule for question marks and exclamation marks (or points) is: If the quoted material ends with a question mark or an exclamation mark, the punctuation should be inside the quotation marks.
 However, if the question mark or exclamation mark is not directly part of the quote, then the punctuation should go outside the quotation marks.

 As you can see here, if the quote itself is an exclamation or question the punctuation mark is contained within the quotation marks:

 If the quoted words are embedded within a sentence that is an exclamation or question, then the punctuation goes outside the quotation marks, like this:

 There are certain punctuation marks that always go outside quotation marks.
 Here, both American and British English follow the same rule.
-Punctuation marks that goes outside are:
+Punctuation marks that go outside are:

 The following are examples of punctuation marks that stay outside quotes: